tomhendra/courses/14-fem-beginner/5-mastering-chrome-developer-tools-v2/README.md

 - There is a difference between you testing with fast machine locally, and the user with any kind of connection and hardware.
 - We have the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance) to measure performance.
-- Before the performance API it monitoring used to be done with DateTimes.
+- Before the performance API monitoring used to be done with DateTimes.
 - The performance API methods we are interested in are `.mark()` and `.measure()`.
 - Writing code to measure performance in Userland would require a POST request to grab data.
 - Lots of popular apps have performance API code in production.